-It works collaboratively with industry and other government agencies to further the Advance Queensland agenda and to develop the strategies and capabilities to deliver the Queensland Government’s objectives:
+We work collaboratively with industry and other government agencies to further the Advance Queensland agenda and to develop the strategies and capabilities to deliver the following Queensland Government objectives:

 Our annual report is an account of our work and financial position for the 12 months ending 30 June.
 It reflects our performance against our strategic plan.
 It also lists the legislation we administer and provides an overview of the department's organisational chart.

 DITID is also working to ensure to achieve the Queensland Government target for 50 percent female representation on our boards, committees and government bodies

 The department works closely with Tourism and Events Queensland (TEQ).